logicmonitor/lm-powershell-module/Documentation/Export-LMDeviceData.md

 ```

 ### -StartDate
-Specifies the start date and time for the data collection.
+The start date and time for data collection.
-By default, it is set to the current date and time minus 1 hour.
+Defaults to 1 hour ago.

 ```yaml
 Type: DateTime